 The more time we spend with them, the more accustomed we become to them being around, the less we see our friends and family, and the harder it is to cope during their first of many manipulative silent treatments.

 7. Once we are unwittingly addicted to them.
 They change the game.
-They can start to show us their other side; just how toxic and hurtful they can genuinely be when they first do something because of the idealisation stage we are left wondering what happened and where they went, they will then twist and manipulate us some more.
-They love a good silent treatment claiming that we hurt their feelings, so we think it’s us and not them, we doubt ourselves and believe we did something to make them act that way towards us.
-If it weren’t for us, they wouldn’t have done that, which then makes us apologise and work harder to please them.
-We start to lower our boundaries and our standards to get that person we fell in love with back, while we give them more and more of us we slowly learn to accept less and less from them.
-Then if we wake from the trance they put us under, if they fear abandonment and that we may leave if they’ve not got a backup plan, they’ll pull us back in, with the idealisation stage again, the lies of those gestures and dates again.
-The so the cycle begins.
+They can start to show us their other side; just how toxic and hurtful they can genuinely be when they first do something because of the idealisation stage, when they begin to devalue us, we are left wondering what happened and where they went, they will then twist and manipulate us some more.
+They love the silent treatment claiming that we hurt their feelings, so we think it’s us and not them, we doubt ourselves and believe we did something to make them act that way towards us.
+If it weren’t for us, they wouldn’t have done that, which then makes us apologise and work harder to please them, to get that person we fell in love with back.
+They raise our expectations in the start to lower our boundaries and our standards in the devaluation while we give them more and more of us we slowly learn to accept less and less from them.
+Then if we wake from the trance they put us under, if they fear abandonment, that we may leave if they’ve not got a backup plan, they’ll pull us back in, with the intermittent reinforcements of the idealisation stage again, the lies of those gestures and dates again.
+So the cycle begins.